 - are experiencing symptoms such as unusual bleeding, pain or discharge.

-If you are eligible your GP will give you a swab and explain how to do the test.
+If you choose to collect your own sample your healthcare provider will give you a swab and explain how to do the test.

 Is a self-collected sample as effective as a sample taken by my GP?